petergarnaes/Madklub-website/README.md

 * Preload/prefetch bundle
 * Use WebpackHtmlPlugin to generate the html page we serve.
 Should link instead of statically serving.
+* Split CSS into modules that can load asynchronously.
+Take the non-minified CSS theme we have, and split it.
+Load it with links separately, with the most important modules linked first.
+Most important module would be body and navbar stuff, rest loads in along the way.
+All this should be very cacheable.

 ## Random Notes